 Reynolds is a blue-collar town, with 41.07% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Reynolds is a city of professionals, production and manufacturing workers, and sales and office workers.
 There are especially a lot of people living in Reynolds who work in sales jobs (8.27%), healthcare suport services (7.73%), and teaching (6.93%).

-As is often the case in a small city, Reynolds doesn't have a public transportation system that people use for their commute.
+Reynolds is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Reynolds are slightly less educated than the national average of 21.84% for the average city or town: 16.54% of adults in Reynolds have a bachelor's degree or advanced degree
+The percentage of adults in Reynolds with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.54% of adults in Reynolds have a bachelor's degree or advanced degree.

 The per capita income in Reynolds in 2022 was $24,867, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
 This equates to an annual income of $99,468 for a family of four.
 However, Reynolds contains both very wealthy and poor people as well.
 Reynolds also has one of the higher rates of people living in poverty in the nation, with 30.07% of its population below the federal poverty line.